Mahanandi

 Milk and sugar simmering………………..Thickened milk and sugar kova after one hour on the stove

-Kova into Laddu: Add this fine powder to the thickened milk-sugar kova and cook for 15 minutes, stirring frequently, until the mixture is very thick.
-Sprinkle in chopped chunks of cashews and walnuts, that was kept aside, cook for another 10 minutes or until the mixture is almost crumbly and comes away easily from the sides of pan.
+Kova into Laddu: Add this fine powder to the thickened milk-sugar kova and cook for 15 minutes, stirring continuously, until the mixture is firm.
+Sprinkle chopped chunks of cashews and walnuts that were kept aside.
+Continue cooking for another 10 minutes until the mixture is almost crumbly and comes away easily from the sides of pan.

 Take a spoonful of mixture and press it with your hands into a ball.
 If it holds shape, then mixture is ready for cooling.
 Turn off the heat.
 Spoon the mixture into a greased square or round pan.
 Level it with a spatula and let it cool for at least 4 to 5 hours.
 Cut into squares for burfis or take a spoonful of mixture, shape it with your hands into a round ball for laddus.
-Store them in jar, will stay fresh for 4 to 7 days.
+Store the laddus in glass jar.
+They will stay fresh for upto one week.

 Cashew-Walnut Laddu